 Rev. Henry McNeal Turner (1834-1915) was a freedman who traveled as a Methodist evangelist prior to the war.
 During the war, Turner volunteered and became the first American of African ancestry to be appointed a chaplain in the U.S. Army.
 After the war, he came to Macon to found AME churches and the Republican Party of Georgia.
 Turner was elected a state representative from Macon.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Freemasonry in Macon (about 300 feet away, measured in a direct line); Macon History (about 300 feet away); Wilson's Raid To Macon (about 400 feet away); Jefferson Davis at the Lanier House (about 500 feet away); First Public Camellia Show (about 600 feet away); Christ Church (about 600 feet away); Post 3 Macon (about 600 feet away); William Arthur Fickling, Sr. (about 700 feet away).
+William Augustus Bootle (a few steps from this marker); Freemasonry in Macon (about 300 feet away, measured in a direct line); Macon History (about 300 feet away); Wilson's Raid To Macon (about 400 feet away); The Lanier House (about 500 feet away); Jefferson Davis at the Lanier House (about 500 feet away); First Public Camellia Show (about 600 feet away); Christ Church (about 600 feet away).
 Touch for a list and map of all markers in Macon.

 Credits.
 This page was last revised on November 10, 2016.
-This page originally submitted on November 9, 2016, by Brandon D Cross of Flagler Beach, Florida.
-This page has been viewed 194 times since then and 39 times this year.
+It was originally submitted on November 9, 2016, by Brandon D Cross of Flagler Beach, Florida.
+This page has been viewed 262 times since then and 14 times this year.
 Photo 1. submitted on November 9, 2016, by Brandon D Cross of Flagler Beach, Florida. • Bill Pfingsten was the editor who published this page.